umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/README.md

 ## Content type
 If you have selected a Content / Media event, you can specify if you only want your webhook to fire with a given Document/Media type.

-For example, if you have selected `Content Published` event, you can specify that you only want the webhook to fire, when the content is of a given content type.
+For example, if you have selected `Content Published` event.
+You can then specify that you only want the webhook to fire, when the content is of a given content type.

 ## Headers
 You can specify custom headers, that will be sent with your request.